Can 10ppm Really Be Zero?

 Test strips make fairly accurate measurements of pH levels, concentrations of sanitizers such as chlorine & hydrogen peroxide or the amount of Vitamin C in juice.
 The common factor in all these is that the measurement is made on a bulk solution.
 In other words, the liquid in question occupies some volume of a test tube, bottle or bucket.

-Several of these strips have been repurposed for detecting residual levels of quat sanitizers & sulfite preservatives on the surfaces of things.
-Unfortunately, this has lead a misinterpretation of government regulations by so called experts who are either training or inspecting commercial food operations.
+Several of these strips have been repurposed for detecting residual levels of quat sanitizers & sulfite preservatives on the surfaces of things such as knives and cutting boards.
+Unfortunately, this has lead to a misinterpretation of government regulations by so called experts who are either training or inspecting commercial food operations.

 Sulfite Strips for Allergies & Asthma

 Sulfite is used as a sterilizing agent in wine making & may cause allergic reactions or trigger asthma attacks in some people.
 The lower detection limit of a sulfite test strip is 10ppm which conforms to the standard set by the US FDA for safe levels of sulfite.
 10ppm translates to 1mg of sulfite in a 100ml (4 fluid oz.) glass of wine.

 Sulfite is also used as a preservative on foods such as peeled potatoes, dried fruit or shellfish.
 The 10ppm standard also applies but the total amount of sulfite in this instance is substantially less.

 Let’s compare the amount of sulfite in 100ml wine with what might be found on the surface of a potato of the same volume.

 - A perfectly round potato with volume of 100 cm3 (100ml), has a 2.88cm radius

 - Let’s assume the sulfite uniformly penetrates the potato to a depth of 0.01cm

 - The volume of potato with sulfite would be ~1cm3 (104cm2x 0.01 cm thick) or 1ml